Gorm2303/firecasting/docs/project-plan.md

 Why this is later:

-- The current repo evidence supports a single-instance queue plus in-memory coordination model and compact relational result persistence.
-There is not enough evidence to treat scale-out or artifact storage as the current direction.
+- The current repo evidence plus maintainer direction support a single-instance queue plus in-memory coordination model and compact relational result persistence.
+There is not enough evidence, and no near-term product need, to treat scale-out as the current direction.

 Evidence: